 IRA contribution limits

-The maximum amount you can contribute to a traditional IRA or Roth IRA in 2017 is $5,500 (or 100% of your earned income, if less), unchanged from 2016.
+The maximum amount you can contribute to a traditional IRA or a Roth IRA in 2020 is $6,000 (or 100% of your earned income, if less), unchanged from 2019.
 The maximum catch-up contribution for those age 50 or older remains at $1,000.
-(You can contribute to both a traditional and Roth IRA in 2017, but your total contributions can’t exceed these annual limits.)
+You can contribute to both a traditional IRA and a Roth IRA in 2020, but your total contributions can’t exceed these annual limits.

 |Married filing separately||$0 and $10,000||$10,000 or more|